Success Stories:

 Functional Challenges: Eli entered Jacob's Ladder with extreme levels of sensory over-processing and uncoordinated and involuntary movements.
 He had no language ability and could not stand or walk.

-We identified and measured where communication flow was lacking in Eli's brain (hypo coherence) or where communication flow was locked and/or was overly used (hyper coherence) using comprehensive evaluations including a QEEG brain map.
+We identified and measured where communication flow was lacking in Eli's brain (hypo-coherence) or was locked and overly used (hyper-coherence) using comprehensive evaluations, including a qEEG brain map.

-This assessment served as the basis for his individualized model of care, which focused on the top 10 regions of Eli’s brain that were under-utilized, and the top 10 that were over-utilized to normalize neural connections.
-The goals set for Eli:
+This assessment served as the basis for his individualized model of care, which focused on the top 10 regions of Eli’s brain that were under-utilized and the top 10 that were over-utilized to normalize neural connections.
+Eli's goals included:

-Goal #2: Comply with caregivers and routines and understand expectations
+Goal #2: Comply with routines and understand expectations.

 "Communication has always been a goal and we’ve tried varied things and not all of them have worked.
 He is now more assertive and proactive and he has found his voice – there is a different quality about his desire and willingness to communicate.
 He has made a lot of gains physically too – a lot of progress using his walker; he literally got up from a seated position on the ground, went to his walker and turned around and was able to use it – and he learned all of that here.”